 Up to $10,000 will be awarded annually for exemplary scholarship that apply the tools of law and economics.
-The essays will be published in The University of Chicago Law Review Online.
+The essays can be published in The University of Chicago Law Review Online.

 Submissions must focus on law and economics or the application of economic ideas to issues of law.
 Essay may be either theoretical or empirical in nature.
 While the essays must focus on law and economics, the specific topics can vary, and we encourage submissions relating to all areas of the law.